Stamp album: Album layout

 For ultimate flexibility, many collectors prefer to layout their own album pages.

 The arrangement of stamps on the page depends on the taste of the collector and the purpose of the collection.
 A collection with "one of each" stamp may have rows of stamps placed on each page, while a specialist's page might have a dozen examples of similar stamps, differing in watermarks, colour shades, perforations etc.

 Traditionally page creation has been done by hand using pen and ink; in recent years, however, with the advent of personal computers, home-printed pages have become popular.
-Ready to print album files may be found on the web, both free and commercial, or created by the collector using general-purpose software such as Microsoft Word or Scribus, or by means of a dedicated stamp album page layout program such as AlbumEasy.
+Ready to print album files may be found on the web, both free and commercial, or created by the collector using general-purpose software such as Microsoft Word or Scribus, or by means of a dedicated stamp album page layout program such as AlbumEasy and Album PageMaker.

 History

 One of the first albums was the Stanley Gibbons “V.R.” published in the early 1870s.
 This was followed by the “Improved”, and then the illustrated “Imperial” albums.
 Present-day makers include Safe, Lighthouse (Leuchtturm), Lindner, Palo, Scott, and White Ace.
 Once collectors have started using a particular brand, they have a strong incentive to stay with it, and the manufacturers offer annual updates for the stamps issued during the previous year.

 In the earliest albums, stamps were adhered to the pages, using either their own gum (as if put on an envelope) or glue.
 Stamp hinges were introduced soon after, allowing stamps to be removed without major damage to either the stamp or the album page.
 In the second half of the 20th century, stamp mounts were introduced.
 Mounts typically hold the stamp between two layers of plastic, with the front layer transparent, and are attached to an album page, allowing the stamp to be displayed without an adhesive touching the stamp.
 When properly used, mounts allow the stamp to be removed from the album in the same condition in which it was inserted.
 An album in which the mounts are affixed at the factory, either as mounts for individual stamps or as larger strips, is called "hingeless".

 First Edition Lallier Postage Stamp Album 1862.
 World's first postage stamp album.

 First American Postage Stamp Album published by Appleton 1863.